AmaanShaikhLV/mirum-interview/README.md

-# Movie Web Application
+# Mirub Movie Web Application

-Welcome to the Movie web application.
+Welcome to the Mirub Movie web application.

 - Clone mirum-interview repo.
 - Run npm install to install all dependencies.
-- Use available scripts for further actions.
+- Use scripts below to setup the application.

-## Available Scripts
+## Scripts

 In the project directory, you can run: